What is transesophageal echocardiography?

 What are the risks of TEE?

 The few risks of TEE involve passing the probe from your mouth down into your throat and esophagus.
 You will get medicines before the test to make you calm and to numb your throat.
-But you may feel like gagging.
-You may also have a sore throat for a day or two after the test.
-In very rare cases, TEE causes the esophagus to bleed.
+But you may still feel like gagging.
+You may have a sore throat for a day or two after the test.
+In less common cases, people who have a TEE may have an allergic reaction to the medications or they may have minor bleeding in their esophagus.

 How do I prepare for TEE?

-Check with your doctor.
-He or she may ask you not to have alcoholic drinks for a few days before the test, and not to eat or drink anything for at least 4 to 6 hours before TEE.
-Because you receive a sedative to help you stay calm, someone should drive you home after the test.
+Check with your health care provider.
+You may be told not to have alcoholic drinks for a few days before the test, and not to eat or drink anything for a certain amount of time before the test.
+Since you may receive a sedative to help you stay calm, someone should drive you home after the test.

 What happens during TEE?

-- A technician sprays your throat with a medicine to numb it and suppress the gag reflex.
+- The technician sprays your throat with a medicine to numb it and suppress the gag reflex.
 You’ll lie on a table.

-- A nurse puts an IV (intravenous line) in your arm, and gives you a mild sedative (medicine) to help you stay calm.
+- A nurse puts an IV (intravenous line) in your arm and gives you medicine to help you stay calm.

-- The technician then places small metal disks (electrodes) on your chest.
-He or she attaches the electrodes by wires to a machine that will record your electrocardiogram (ECG) to track your heartbeat.
+- The technician then places small pads (electrodes) on your chest.
+The electrodes are attached by wires to a machine that will record your electrocardiogram (ECG) to track your heartbeat.

-- The doctor then gently guides a thin, flexible tube (probe) through your mouth and down your throat, and asks you to swallow as it goes down.
+- Then a thin, flexible tube (probe) is gently guided through your mouth and down your throat.
+You’ll need to swallow as it goes down.

-- When the doctor is finished taking pictures, the probe, IV and electrodes are removed and nurses watch you until you are fully awake.
-Then you can usually get up, get dressed and leave the clinic or hospital.
+- When the TEE is complete, the probe, IV and electrodes are removed and you will be monitored until you are fully awake.
+Then you can usually get up, get dressed and be taken home from the clinic or hospital.

 What happens after TEE?